 • Citizenship

-Rainforest Workshop – Key Stages 1 – 4
+Rainforest Awareness Workshop – Key Stages 1 – 4

 The workshop starts by listening to the sounds of the rainforest.
 We quickly discover that rainforests are one of the most diverse ecosystems on the planet.
 They contain two-thirds of all the world’s plant and wildlife species.
 For example a single hectare of tropical rainforest may have as many as 200 species of trees.
 Large areas of rainforest have been cleared to make way for cattle farming and soya bean production.
 The removal of commercially valuable hardwoods such as teak and mahogany have accounted for most of the lost species.